Who is this for?

 It’s where you’re still not being honest—with yourself.

-to stop managing yourself and start living what you already know.
+It’s about living what you already know.

 The project you bring